Should the Bible Be Interpreted Literally?

 - Should the book of Genesis be taken literally?

-- How did Noah fit all the animals onto the ark?
+- How did Noah fit all the animals in the ark?

 - How do you account for the errors and conflicts in the Bible?